Timmy Hill

 Timothy Grant Hill (born February 25, 1993) is an American professional stock car racing driver and team owner.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 56 Toyota Tundra for his own team, Hill Motorsports and part-time in the NASCAR Xfinity Series, driving the No. 13/66 Toyota Supra and Chevrolet Camaro for MBM Motorsports.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 56 Toyota Tundra TRD Pro for his team, Hill Motorsports, part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66, and part-time in the ARCA Menards Series East, driving the No. 56 Toyota Camry for Hill Motorsports.
+He previously competed part-time in the NASCAR Xfinity Series.

 Hill was born in Port Tobacco, Maryland, and began racing go-karts at the age of 12.
-In karting, he won two World Karting Association championships, two King George Speedway track championships, the Concord Speedway Winter Championship.
-Afterward, Hill raced in Legend cars, the Allison Legacy Series, the K&N Pro Series East and the ARCA Racing Series.
+In karting, he won two World Karting Association championships, two King George Speedway track championships, and the Concord Speedway Winter Championship.
+Afterward, Hill raced in Legend cars, the Allison Legacy Series, the K&N Pro Series East, and the ARCA Racing Series.
 In 2011, Hill moved to Rick Ware Racing in the Nationwide Series, where he won Rookie of the Year honors.

-He is the son of former NASCAR driver Jerry Hill and brother of current NASCAR driver Tyler Hill, who shares driving duties and co-owns the No. 56 truck with Timmy.
+He is the son of former NASCAR driver Jerry Hill and brother of current NASCAR driver Tyler Hill, who shared driving duties in 2023 and co-owns the No. 56 truck with Timmy.

 Early career

-Hill began his racing career in 2005 by karting at the age of 12.
+Hill began his racing career in 2005 by karting at the age of twelve.
 During his first season, he recorded more than 80 victories, as well as winning two World Karting Association championships, two King George Speedway championships, and the Concord Speedway Winter Championship.
 He also finished third in the World Karting Association National Championship.
 Once the 2005 season concluded, he began racing Bandoleros.
 In 2006, he scored ten wins.
 One year later, Hill began racing Legend cars and in the Allison Legacy Series.
 During the season, Hill failed to win a race.
 However, in 2008, he managed to win four Legend car races and two in the Allison Legacy Series.
 In the Allison Legacy Series, he finished fifth in the point standings.

 During the 2009 season, Hill won ten Allison Legacy Series races and finished first in the point standings.
 In Legend cars, he won two races in the Winter Heat Series and won the Summer Shootout at Charlotte Motor Speedway.
 In the following year, he began racing in the ARCA Racing Series and the K&N Pro Series East while continuing racing Legend cars.
 In Legend cars, he won seven races, while recording two top-ten finishes in the K&N Pro Series and one in the ARCA Racing Series.